zemogle/universe_wales/content/serol.md

 ## Feedback

-Serol is a resource designed based on teacher feedback throughout the 4-year Universe in the Classroom programme.
+Serol's Cosmic Explorers is a resource designed based on teacher feedback throughout the 4-year Universe in the Classroom programme.
 The resources are designed for you, with your comments in mind, so please contact us with your feedback at [**unawe@astro.cf.ac.uk**](mailto:unawe@astro.cf.ac.uk).